A non-custodial wallet for digital currency: design challenges and opportunities: Designing a non-custodial wallet

 This first workshop, however, revealed gaps, such as the need for a visual representation of how our system would be used in everyday scenarios.
 Visual narrative-driven tools, like comics, are powerful tools for facilitating communication and encouraging discussion, as they can convey complex ideas in an understandable medium.
 Researchers have effectively used comics for data visualization~\cite{10.1145/3290605.3300483}, code comprehension~\cite{10.1145/3411764.3445434}, and dissemination of qualitative findings~\cite{haughney2008using}.
 Through visual storytelling, comics allow complex concepts to be presented in a familiar format.
 This made the narrative-driven ability of comics to be a good solution to ground our technical system into a representational story that was potentially relatable for everyday people, such as buying a coffee at a shop (see Figure~\ref{fig:enter-problem}).

-Applying the story-driven irritation in the workshop directed the conversation towards human-centric issues, such as who would mint the CBDC tokens, how the role of a central bank would change in relation to our proposal, and what the benefits would be to vendors transacting within our CBDC system.
-These lines of enquiry were later used to refine the design and communication of our proposed CBDC system.
-The workshop was successful in achieving its objectives and enhancing participants’ comprehension of the CBDC asset lifecycle and the roles of stakeholders within it.
-The activity elicited questions and sparked discussions about the design of the system, and above all, it allowed us to iterate and deepen our understanding of both technical and user requirements within our proposed CBDC system, grounding participants in the user-centred and social-technical scenarios they might encounter themselves if they were to use such a CBDC system.
+Applying the story-driven approach to identifying sticking points in the workshop directed the conversation towards human-centric issues, such as who would mint the digital currency tokens, how the role of a central bank would change in relation to our proposal, and what the benefits would be to vendors transacting within our digital currency system.
+These lines of enquiry were later used to refine the design and communication of our proposed digital currency system.
+The workshop was successful in achieving its objectives and enhancing participants’ comprehension of the digital currency asset lifecycle and the roles of stakeholders within it.
+The activity elicited questions and sparked discussions about the design of the system, and above all, it allowed us to iterate and deepen our understanding of both technical and user requirements within our proposed digital currency system, grounding participants in the user-centred and social-technical scenarios they might encounter themselves if they were to use such a digital currency system.
 The design team utilised the outcomes to refine the technical design of the non-custodial wallet as well as the system as a whole.